sophos/sophos-central-api-connector/README.md

    > #### **Important!**
    > We would recommend that the static entry is only used for testing purposes and the token is stored and accessed securely.
-   > Please reference the authentication section under advanced usage to use the correct parameter
+   > Please reference the authentication section
 ___

 ## Prerequisites